dreamcatcher-tech/network/Inbox/2024-04-19 1437 marketing tools.md

 So if we made these tools internally, they could be good for every one of our users.

 Biggest winner would be if we could get contacts to do the promotion for us, like a commssion for introducing people you know, turning everyone into a marketer, and pushing the reqards out to the edges of the network.
 Offer commision for referrals of any kind.

+Try and get recipients to join the platform, so they can configure their options for notifications to be parsed by bots.
+Plus they can configure an email address so they can receive email and run the same AI parsing on it, so they likely get a lot of spam, and we can be their mailbox.